-You must purchase insurance to drive a motorcycle legally in Nevada, but that doesn't mean every motorcycle insurance provider is just as good as the next.
-Rather, we recommend taking the time to find which provider best fits your needs.
+You must purchase insurance to drive a motorcycle legally in Nevada, but that doesn't mean every motorcycle insurance provider offers the same price as the next.
+We found the cheapest annual rate for motorcycle insurance in Nevada was $502.

 Best motorcycle insurance for most people: Nationwide

 - $3,000 of custom parts coverage with any policy

 - Unable to upgrade to replacement cost coverage

 The best motorcycle insurance for most riders in Nevada is Nationwide, which offers a collection of endorsements that many motorcyclists will find practical.
 Nationwide is also one of the most affordable motorcycle insurance providers in the state.

 A standard motorcycle insurance policy from Nationwide includes $3,000 of custom parts protection, with the ability to add up to $30,000.
 Although Progressive also includes custom parts protection in its policies, Progressive is more expensive than Nationwide.
 With Nationwide, you can also purchase original equipment manufacturer (OEM) parts coverage if your bike is less than 10 years old.

 The average cost of motorcycle insurance from Nationwide is $576 per year, which is about 11% cheaper than the typical $644 price of coverage in Nevada.
 Additionally, you may be able to lower your premium by qualifying for Nationwide's motorbike discounts, which include rate reductions if you:

 - Insure more than one vehicle with Nationwide